 Push core keywords into top positions.
 The core keywords the client wanted to rank were all on the 3rd page or below.

 Increase search visibility for longer tail, conversion focused keywords.
 Long tail terms relevant to the site were not ranking well, despite being relatively uncompetitive.
 This was due to a mixture of poor on-site optimisation and a lack of inbound links.

 Expand location specific pages & increase their rankings.
 The site had a number of location pages targeting specific UK cities and regions.
 These pages were poorly optimized, with very little content.

 Ensure correct on-site optimisation.
 The site had very little rich, unique content and had a number of technical issues with URL duplication and keyword cannibalisation holding it back.

 Address on-site weaknesses resulting from a lack of content, as well as duplication issues and keyword cannibalisation.

-Build the overall domain authority using a network of high-authority domains.
+Build the overall domain authority using a targeted link building campaign.

-Build the authority of key internal pages through the use of targeted links from an ever growing network of high-authority domains.
+Build the authority of key internal pages through the use of targeted links.

 On Site Optimisation

 The site came to us with very little content across all key pages.
 Although pages did exist targeting highly relevant secondary keywords and location-specific keywords, they consisted of little more than a contact form and a couple of lines of text.